Dialogue Series: In Transit

 Tuesday, 17 November 2020

-#2 Tanja Maljartschuk, Writer and Winner of the Ingeborg-Bachmann-Preis 2018, Vienna
+#2 Tanja Maljartschuk, Writer and Winner of the Ingeborg-Bachmann-Preis 2018, Vienna (in German)

 Ukrainian-born and Vienna-based author Tanja Maljartschuk reads excerpts from her work and talks about life in the in-between.
 Tanja Maljartschuk was born in Ivano-Frankivsk in Ukraine and studied Ukrainian Philology at the Prykarpattia National University before working as a television journalist in Kiev for several years.
 Since 2011, she has been living in Austria.
 Her most recent publication in German is the novel Blauwal der Erinnerung (Kiepenheuer & Witsch, 2019).
 While the original texts were written in Ukrainian, Tanja Maljartschuk will read from the German translation, followed by statements on the following questions: What does home mean to you?
 Can you also feel that you have arrived in the 'in-between'?
 You looked for Ukrainian traces abroad - what did you find and how did these traces overcome borders?